cockroachdb/docs/cockroachcloud/cloud-sso-sql.md

 ---
-title: Cluster Single Sign-On (SSO) for Self-hosted CockroachDB
+title: Cluster Single Sign-On (SSO) for Cockroach Cloud
-summary: Overview of Single Sign-On (SSO) for CockroachDB SQL Access, and review of workflows for authenticating human and bot users, and for configuring the feature.
+summary: Overview of Cluster Single Sign-On (SSO) for {{ site.data.products.db }}, and review of workflows for authenticating human and bot users, and for configuring required cluster settings.
 toc: true
 docs_area: manage
 ---